rsoury/buyte-woocommerce/README.txt

 7. Configure your "Buyte" settings.
 See below for details.

 = Configure the plugin =
 To configure the plugin, go to __WooCommerce > Settings__ from the left-hand menu, then click "Buyte" from the top tab menu.

 * __Enable/Disable__ - check the box to enable Buyte.
+* __API Endpoint__ - enter your Buyte API endpoint after deploying Buyte to your cloud.
+* __Widget Endpoint__ - enter your Buyte Widget JS endpoint after deploying the Buyte Checkout.
 * __Checkout Widget ID__   - enter your Buyte Checkout Widget Id.
 * __Public Key__   - enter your Buyte Public Key.
 * __Secret Key__   - enter your Buyte Secret Key.